fpco/ide-backend/README.md

                     -> Bool
                     -> IO Public.VariableEnv

-       The two booleans indicate whether new variables should be found (cf. ghci's :print vs :sprint) and whether the value should be forced (:print vs :force).
+       The two booleans indicate whether new variables should be bound (cf. ghci's :print vs :sprint) and whether the value should be forced (:print vs :force).
 This is only valid during an active breakpoint.